raph333/Consensus-residue-contact-calculator/README.md

 An alternative to the usual representation of a protein as coordinates of atoms in three dimensional space is to represent proteins as networks of contacting residues (amino acids).
 Residue contact networks (RCNs) define residues as nodes and contacts between residues as edges in the network.
 In comparison to the 3D representation, RCNs are more suited to large scale computational analysis.
 The software at hand uses this advantage to compare RCNs across proteins of a given protein family.
 Thus, it allows to extract common features from any number of related protein structures (from just a few to several hundreds).

+For a good overview about the method of residue contact networks, please refer this review and the references therein:
+Lesley H. Greene.
+“Protein structure networks”.
+Briefings in Functional Genomics 11.6 (2012), pp. 469–478.
+DOI : 10.1093/bfgp/els039

+An interesting example of how to use consensus residue contact networks is presented in this paper:
+Tilman Flock et al. “Universal allosteric mechanism for G-alpha activation by GPCRs.”
+Nature 524.7564 (2015), pp. 173–179.
+DOI : 10.1038/nature14663.

 ## What does this software do?